 How do you translate the expression to take a shower in Italian?

-In this lesson we’ll take a look at this very expression, also known as collocation, and will even talk about what kind of different showers are there in Italian and what words you are likely to hear when taking a shower or a bubbly bath.
+In this lesson, we are going to take a look at this very expression, also known as collocation, and even talk about what types of showers there are in Italian and what words you’re likely to hear when you take a shower.

 To take a shower in Italian

-First things first, let’s translate to take a shower in Italian.
+First of all, let’s translate to take a shower in Italian.

 Fare la doccia